WIRELESS POLICY FOR EAST TENNESSEE STATE UNIVERSITY

 This policy applies to all users and all wireless networks and devices both within and outside academic and residential buildings on ETSU’s main campus, the College of Medicine campus, and any extended campus sites where the wireless access points (WAPs) providing service may be connected to the ETSU campus network or ETSU supported networks.
 This policy covers any devices and users to adhere to the rules, regulations and policies concerning security and prevention of interference.

-The Office of Information Technology (OIT) is responsible for the configuration, installation, management, and support of the wired network.
-Since the campus wireless networking environment is an extension of the wired campus network, OIT will assume the same responsibilities for its configuration, installation, management, and support.
+Information Technology Services (ITS) is responsible for the configuration, installation, management, and support of the wired network.
+Since the campus wireless networking environment is an extension of the wired campus network, ITS will assume the same responsibilities for its configuration, installation, management, and support.